Dr. Cary Nelson

 Obviously, it is not enough to just know the names of different strains.
 Each strain has very specific effects and applications for the human body and its functioning.

 For example, Lactobacillus Rhamnosus gg is a “good” bacteria and has been proven to provide more than 44 health benefits.31 It is considered particularly effective at intestinal wall adhesion, which helps the body clear itself and cultivate other “good” bacterial strains.
-The end result of this cultivation is a stimulation and invigoration of the immune system.32
+The end result of this cultivation is support of the immune system.32

-Similarly, another “good” bacterial strain, Bifidobacterium Lactis also has been proven to enhance immunity and improve digestion, and it has also been known to fight tumor growth and lower cholesterol.33, 34, 35, 36, 37
+Similarly, another “good” bacterial strain, Bifidobacterium Lactis also has been proven to support immunity and improve digestion.33, 34, 35, 36, 37

 It is typically located in the intestines and colon and is tasked with processing and breaking down body waste and assisting with the body’s absorption of vitamins and minerals.

 Bifido Infantis is, no surprise, an important bacterial strain for human beings during their infancy.
 In fact, it is one of the first probiotics a mother passes to her baby.
 Many physicians even recommend that pregnant women supplement their daily intake.
-As you get older, it continues to play a role in your body, as it helps improve digestion and contributes to the prevention of infection and illness.
-It also has been shown to increase production of certain acids in the digestive tract and vagina which protect against foreign bacteria and parasites.
-This actually helps prevent kidney stones and allergies.38
+As you get older, it continues to play a role in your body, as it helps improve digestion and contributes to the prevention of infection and illness.38

 Perhaps the most well-known and thoroughly researched probiotic strain is Lactobacillus Acidophilus.
 This strain was first isolated by Metchnikoff, the Nobel Prize-winning scientist in the 1890s.
 Subsequent studies have found that Lactobacillus Acidophilus could be a critical element to human health and survival.
-This one probiotic strain alone has been shown to help not only with digestive functioning, but also to fight infections, reduce allergy symptoms, improve blood pressure and cholesterol, and assist in infant development.43, 44
+This one probiotic strain alone has been shown to help not only with digestive functioning, but support your body’s overall health.43, 44

 As is the case with most natural remedies, probiotics have been met with a fair share of cynicism.
 However, among the scientific community, including the National Institute of Health, probiotics are confirmed to help with digestion issues.
 Probiotics linked to treating other issues are still being researched but initial results are promising.45